Mike DeCapite's Liner Notes For Curlew's Fabulous Drop

 While I agree that I’m guilty of a moment’s distraction, I feel I must defend myself against the memo’s accusals of "sheer obtuseness where anything musical is concerned" and "shameless disregard for the band’s intentions".
 Actually I’ve got a pretty good ear, and although I admit this might not be the place to bring it up, I’ve got to say that I, for one, like this record as it is.
 I stand by it.
 Hearing it backward gives one a glimpse of the music’s precision and grace.
 It’s a reminder that the world is a wild, exact system of near-disasters.
 Time is interesting either way you run it.
 What’s the big deal?
 "Of all the wrong-headed slip-ups!" indeed.
 Curlew flings us backward through violent intersections to open squares and wide easy boulevards where things seem to be happening just as we want them to.
 Ann Rupels nimble rumbling Deuce-and-a-Quarter bass keeps us veering and rolling (backwards), absorbing the shock and inviting me to run an affectionate handover the dashboard.
 Kenny Wolleson’ attentive, slapstick drumming corrals us along, delineating our margins while suggesting ways to break through them.
 Davey Williams’ and Chris Cochrane’s guitars vie and slice at each other, they help navigate the(backwards, against traffic) trip, bopping each other with the maps, encouraging the horn, aggravating it, squealing for dominance, like a string section dragged through a small vortex in time.
 George has it hard in reverse, headed downtown full speed.
 On the way, he’s laughing, careering, steering, declaiming, scattered like manhole steam and meditating upward like moonlit rooftop smoke… He’s the3-D voice at the center of all this.
 Blue secrets have their say, night is falling down 2nd Avenue, the lights congest…and dawn breaks above East Broadway.
 He’s always got another valentine up his sleeve.
 Depending how you hear it, he’s either giving it or getting it back.

-While we were still on speaking terms, George told me that the week he spent back in New Your, rehearsing and recording this material, was among the best weeks of his life.
+While we were still on speaking terms, George told me that the week he spent back in New York, rehearsing and recording this material, was among the best weeks of his life.
 And although his songs at least were written beforehand, Fabulous Drop is the document of an excited week of crashing around the city.
 Intended or not, it’s Curlew’s valentine to New York, Here it is, holographic.
-In other words I do not agree that I am "the supreme fuckup of the music industry".
+In other words, I do not agree that I am "the supreme fuckup of the music industry."
 Rather I think of myself as the man who brought you this music in all its (backward) majesty.
 I can only hope I’m not alone in this assessment.
-Nevertheless, I know where I stand, and for what they’re worth, I hereby tender both my apologies and my resignation.
+Nevertheless, I know where I stand, and for what they’re worth, I hereby tender both my apologies and my resignati

 - Michael DeCapite